-The post explains how to make a high power DC to DC boost converter circuit which will step up a 12 V DC to any higher level up to 30 V maximum, and at a 3 amp current rate.
+The post explains how to make a high current boost converter circuit which will step up a 12 V DC to any higher level up to 30 V maximum, and at an impressive 3 amp current rate.
 This high current output can be further enhanced by suitably upgrading the inductor wire gauge specifications.

 Another great feature of this converter is that the output can be linearly varied through a potentiometer, from the minimum possible range to the maximum range.